 After we finished our visit to the castle, we returned to the main river trail and found our way to the bench we had planned to eat lunch at the week before.
 This time, the bench was vacant, so we were able to enjoy our sandwiches with views of the castle.
 It was a nice, relaxing way to take in the castle’s grandeur.

 From there, we made the walk back to East Linton then enjoyed a wee wander around the village before heading home.
-It was a wonderful day, and I am so grateful for my friend for helping me to escape from the confines of home again!
+It was a wonderful day, and I am so grateful to my friend for helping me to escape from the confines of home again!

 The castle is now under the management of Historic Environment Scotland as a scheduled monument.
 (With free entry, so pack a picnic lunch and go!).
-It started out as a fortified tower house sometime before 1300 and went through a series of additions, remodels, owners, and sieges until it was finally left to ruins sometime in the 1800s.
+It started as a fortified tower house sometime before 1300 and went through a series of additions, remodels, owners, and sieges until it was finally left to ruins sometime in the 1800s.
 But there are substantial portions of the curtainwall and primary structures remaining which makes for an enjoyable day for exploring nooks and crannies.
-And if the weather is nice, there is plenty of green space for enjoying a picnic in the castle grounds.
+And if the weather is nice, there is plenty of green space for enjoying a picnic on the castle grounds.